DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 Synchronous Digital Hierarchy (SDH) and Synchronous Optical Network (SONET) are fiber-optic high-speed networking standards.
 SDH was standardized by the International Telecommunications Union (ITU) and SONET by the American National Standards Institute (ANSI).
 SDH and SONET are mostly hardware or physical layer standards defining infrastructure and line speed requirements.
 SDH and SONET use synchronous time-division multiplexing (TDM) to high-speed duplex communications with minimal need for control and management overhead.

 - **Common VPN Protocols**: VPNs can be implemented using software or hardware solutions.
 In either case, there are several common VPN protocols: PPTP, L2TP, L2F (Cisco), SSH, OpenVPN (i.e., TLS), and IPsec.
     - ⚒️**TLS**:  TLS is also used for an increasingly large percentage of VPN connections and may appear at some point in the CISSP exam.
+An HTML-based VPN, often referred to as a web-based VPN, is a type of VPN solution that allows users to securely connect to a private network via a web browser.
+Instead of installing dedicated VPN client software, users access the VPN through a web interface.  the web-based VPN creates a secure connection between the user’s browser and the VPN server.
+This connection might use technologies like WebVPN or SSL/TLS
     - ⚒️**Point-to-Point Tunneling Protocol (PPTP)**: is an obsolete encapsulation protocol developed from the dial-up Point-to-Point Protocol.
         - It operates at the Data Link layer (layer 2) of the OSI model and is used on IP networks.
         - PPTP uses TCP port 1723.